magnate3/raspberry-pi-os-qemu/docs/qemu.md

 To use:

 ```
+# switch to dir where qemu tree is under qemu/
 $ source env-qemu.sh

-# change to dir where kernel8.img resides
+# switch to dir where kernel8.img resides
 $ run
 VNC server running on 127.0.0.1:5900
 kernel boots...